JSorngard/const-primes/README.md

 ## Example: generate the three primes after 5000000031

-The crate also provides prime generation and sieving functions that can be used to work with ranges of large numbers that don't start at zero, e.g.
+The crate also provides prime generation and sieving functionality for computing arrays of large prime numbers above or below some limit, without having to also include every single prime number from 2 and up in the resulting constant, and thus potentially the binary.
-`primes_geq` and `sieve_lt`.
-These functions can use large sieves to compute large primes, but don't need to return the entire sieve, just the requested numbers.
-They are most conveniently used through the macros `primes_segment!` and `sieve_segment!` that automatically compute the size of the sieve that's needed for a certain computation.
+This functionality is most conveniently accessed through the macros `primes_segment!` and `sieve_segment!` that automatically compute the size of the prime sieve that is needed for a certain computation.

 Compute 3 primes greater than or equal to 5000000031: